Drug And Alcohol Addiction In Arlington, Texas

 Arlington, Texas, is only 12 miles from downtown Fort Worth and 20 miles from downtown Dallas.
 The city proper is home to over 379,577 people, including 40,000 University of Texas-Arlington students.
 Additionally, Arlington holds the Dallas Cowboys’ AT&T Stadium, the Rangers’ Globe Life Park, and Six Flags theme park.
 Thus, common drugs of abuse generally follow the addiction and abuse trends of the populations that attend these institutions.

 In the Dallas-Fort Worth-Arlington metropolitan area, 13.2% of the population reported using an illicit drug in 2012; 8.2% were recognized as having a substance use disorder.
-While marijuana and hallucinogenic abuse are common among college students, both students and sports fans alike are responsible for the millions of dollars of alcohol sales in the city.
-22.5% of residents over the age of 12 reported binge drinking in the month leading up to the survey.
+While Marijuana and Hallucinogenic abuse are common among college students, both students and sports fans alike are responsible for the millions of dollars of alcohol sales in the city.
+22.5% of residents over the age of 12 reported binge drinking (4 or more for women, 5 or more for men within 2 hours) in the month leading up to the survey.
 Research shows that college students are at a higher risk of developing binge drinking habits than people of the same age not enrolled in college full-time.

 Additionally, rates of heavy drinking have increased over time in Arlington’s Tarrant County.
-Consequently, there were no deathless days on Texas roads in 2017.
-That year, 28% of the total number of motor vehicle deaths involved a driver under the influence of alcohol.
+Consequently, in 2017, 28% of the total number of motor vehicle deaths involved a driver under the influence of alcohol.
 Holiday and event celebrations contributed to higher rates of substance abuse, making July the deadliest month on the roadways – 352 people were killed across Texas.
-A majority of crashes occurred between 2:00 AM and 2:59 AM as well as on Sunday – evidence of a larger culture of drinking.

 Arlington Addiction Statistics